 3.1.
 Edit a group

-For any group in the list, click the edit icon on the right to open the Group Details dialog.
+Select a group from the list and click Edit on the toolbar to open the Group Details dialog.
 This lets you view or modify the settings for the group.
 You'll also see some additional read-only information concerning the group, such as the Group ID and its time of creation.

-You can delete a group from the Groups list by clicking the delete icon on the right and confirming the operation.
+You can delete a group by selecting it from the list, clicking Delete on the toolbar and confirming the operation.

 To add or remove users (or other groups) from a group, go to its Group Details dialog as shown in the previous section.